SpamScope/spamscope/README.md

 SpamScope can use [Tika App](https://tika.apache.org/) to parse every attachment mail.
 The **Apache Tika** toolkit detects and extracts metadata and text from over a thousand different file types (such as PPT, XLS, and PDF).
 To install it follow the [wiki](https://github.com/SpamScope/spamscope/wiki/Installation#tika-app-optional).
-To enable Apache Tika analisys, you should set in `attachments` section.
+To enable Apache Tika analisys, you should set it in `attachments` section.

 ### Thug (optional)
 From release v1.3 SpamScope can analyze Javascript and HTML attachments with [Thug](https://github.com/buffer/thug).